|

 VL70-m may be interested to know that the MDT was also used extensively

 in developing the Patchman TURBO VL70-m Voices.
+So the MDT and VL70-m TURBO work together extremely well.

 Overview of Features